 Step one is to get out the door and begin fitness walking on a regular basis.
-Start with just ten minutes once per day and gradually work up in five minute increments until you can briskly walk three miles with no aches or stiffness the next morning.
+Start with just ten minutes once per day and gradually work up in five minute increments until you can briskly walk three miles, with no aches or stiffness the next morning, three days (or more) per week.
 Once you can accomplish this you are ready to begin Coach Cordes' Beginning Running Program.
 For more guidance in this first step, a consultation is recommended prior to enrollment to go over shoe selection, effective walking pace, suggested incremental increases, proper form and more.
 E-mail Suzanne@in-training.com to set up your consultation or to answer any questions about location, rates, enrolling, getting started.

 About The Program: Beginning Running is a structured and coached program that builds gradually week by week.
 We begin with form and strength drills to prepare our muscles and joints for running.
 This is our most important segment and will help reduce chance of injury.
 These exercises are incorporated into the beginning of each workout. (*Highly recommended is also enrolling in BASE Training on Thursday evenings for a 1.5 hour focused workout of drills, how to perform each correctly, how to progress, and more.
 These two programs performed together for the first six weeks equal success).